Skip to main content

 Setting Rush Common’s branch up for success

-Mollie and Julie spent the day at Rush Common with Year 6 pupils, training the children to take deposits, count money, update cards and display Newbury’s excellent customer service ethos.
+Our team spent the day at Rush Common with Year 6 pupils, training the children to take deposits, count money, update cards and display Newbury’s excellent customer service ethos.

 In a new aspect of the scheme this year, keen creative minds have also been recruited to become Marketing Officers for the branches.
 The marketeers are responsible for promoting the JNBS branch at their school – often with great results!